Big Time Rush (group): 2020–present: Reunion and Another Life

 On April 20, 2020, the band reunited virtually, as they uploaded a video on the band's social media platforms, sharing some wishes to their fans about the COVID-19 pandemic.
 On June 16, the band released an acoustic performance of "Worldwide".
 In December 2020, member James Maslow uploaded a video of the band performing their song "Beautiful Christmas" via YouTube.

 On July 19, 2021, the group announced reunion performances which occurred in December 2021.
 The group released the single "Call It Like I See It" on December 13, 2021, marking the group's first release since 2013.
 On February 21, 2022, the band announced on Good Morning America that they would be holding a reunion tour throughout 2022.
 Four days later, the band released the single "Not Giving You Up".
-The group continued releasing non-album singles in 2022 including "Fall", "Honey" and "Dale Pa'Ya" (featuring Maffio), before announcing that two EPs and an album were in the works.
+The group continued releasing non-album singles in 2022, including "Fall", "Honey" and "Dale Pa'Ya" (featuring Maffio), before announcing that two EPs and an album were in production.

 On February 6, 2023, the group released the single "Can't Get Enough" which served as the lead single for their fourth studio album.
 The group also headlined the Can't Get Enough tour.
 Their fourth album, Another Life, was released on June 2, 2023.
 The album's second single, "Waves", was released on May 3.
 Another Life peaked at number 15 on the US Billboard Top Current Album Sales chart.
 The third single, "Weekends", was released on October 24, 2023, alongside the announcement of the album's deluxe edition, which was released on November 10.

-On February 21, 2025, the group announced that they'll embark on a new concert tour titled the "In Real Life Worldwide Tour" from July to December 2025.
-The tour is currently set to take place over 54 dates spanning across North America and Europe, and is to feature performances of every song from their Nickelodeon television series.
-In addition, the tour is also set to feature appearances by original cast members Katelyn Tarver and Stephen Kramer Glickman, who played Jo and Gustavo Roque respectively, throughout the duration of the tour.
+On February 21, 2025, the group announced the In Real Life Worldwide Tour, which began on July 9, 2025.
+In addition, the tour featured appearances by original cast members Katelyn Tarver and Stephen Kramer Glickman, who played Jo Taylor and Gustavo Roque respectively in the original television series.
+The tour concluded in Melbourne on March 22, 2026.